Dublin

 Appeal

-The Asylum Act provides for an appeal against decisions in the Dublin procedure consisting of a judicial review of relevant facts and points of law by the Administrative Court.[30]
-The asylum seeker has 5 days to lodge the appeal.[31]
-As in the Regular Procedure, the initial and onward appeals are automatically suspensive,[32] and the law provides for a simplified judicial process with reduced formalities and time limits with the objective of shortening the duration of the judicial review.[33]
+The Asylum Act provides for an appeal against decisions in the Dublin procedure consisting of a judicial review of relevant facts and points of law by the Administrative Court.[28]
+The asylum applicant has 5 days to lodge the appeal.[29]
+As in the Regular Procedure, the initial and onward appeals are automatically suspensive,[30] and the law provides for a simplified judicial process with reduced formalities and time limits with the objective of shortening the duration of the judicial review.[31]

 It should be noted that, while CPR may be requested to intervene in the judicial procedure, namely by providing country of origin information, Dublin country information or guidance on legal standards, it is not a party thereto and is therefore not systematically notified of judicial decisions by the courts.